toonnix-github/DanHarem/README.md

 - **Dungeon Exploration:** Navigate pixel-art town and dungeon maps.
 - **Combat System:** Turn-based battles with retro style inspired by Golden Sun.
 - **Basic Combat Actions:** Attack or defend each turn to manage battles.
+- **Hero Leveling:** Gain experience from battles and improve stats on level-up.
 - **Free-to-play Model:** Players earn currency from dungeons to hire companions; companions cannot be sold.

 ## GOD Clans & Perks